barberd/cocorsa/README.md

 ## Execution Time

+Some emulators allow one to speed up execution; for example see the '-nothrottle' option for MAME.

 ### Key Generation
 Generating smaller keys like 32 bits can be done in only seconds or minutes, but aren't very useful.
 On average, generating a 1024 bit key takes about 8 days on a Color Computer 3, and a 2048 bit key takes about a month...but could take twice as long if one gets unlucky.
 The reason for this is that the distribution of prime numbers is less frequent for higher ranges, so more numbers needed to be tested to find one for larger keys.
 Larger numbers also take longer to test for primality.

-Conceptually key generation would take about twice as long on a CoCo 1 or Coco 2, as these machines do not have the speed poke to double the CPU clock speed.
+Conceptually key generation would take about twice as long on a CoCo 1 or Coco 2, as these machines do not have a pragmatic speed poke to double the CPU clock speed.

 If one wants to use larger keys and doesn't want to wait to generate one on the CoCo, one can generate it using another RSA tool on a modern PC and load it onto the disk image.
 For example: